Ever wonder what your smartphone would look like if it got run over by a bus? Well, you don’t have to wonder any more. I found out for you.

 Until I turned her over.
 That’s when I saw this:

 I’d seen smashed phone screens before.
+We’ve all had to go to a phone repair brooklyn shop before.
 But this one was spectacularly smashed.
 It was so smashed that running my finger over the screen left a fine residue of little pieces of glass on my fingertip.
 My phone was now star-stuff.
+I knew you could get wholesale iphone parts to fix new iphones yourself, but I wasn’t sure if this was possible for a HTC.
+It was then the anger hit.

 I nodded at Mr. Leaf Blower, covered the victim in a blanket (ok, I didn’t do that) and then moved my bike, myself, and my phone far out of harm’s way.
 I then threw the temper tantrum of a man who knows 1 second’s indiscretion has just cost him about hours and hours of hassle.

 When I recovered, I began plotting my options.
-Buy a new phone?
 Switch providers?
 Go off the grid?
+Buy a new phone?
+I’d seen an article on Mobile Mob about the new iPhone which was tempting.
+But could that survive being run over by a bus?!
 It took an hour or more for me to do the obvious thing — check to see if the phone worked.

 I haltingly pulled out the gadget and pressed the on/off button.
 And, much to my incredible delight….it worked.
 In fact, if I was in a dark place, I could even make out roughly the content on the screen.
 I learned later I could ever answer phone calls.